temporalio/documentation/docs/cli/cmd-options.md

 ## execution-timeout

-Timeout (in seconds) for a WorkflowExecution, including retries and continue-as-new tasks.
+Timeout (in seconds) for a WorkflowExecution, including retries and `ContinueAsNew`tasks.

+## existing-compatible-build-id

+A Build Id that already exists in the version sets known by the Task Queue.
+New Build Ids are stored in the version set containing this Id, making them compatible with the versions in that set.

 ## fields

 Customize fields to print.
 Set to 'long' to automatically print more of main fields.

+## first-execution-run-id

+Run update on the last execution in the chain that started with this Run Id.

 ## fold

 Statuses for which Child Workflows will be folded in (this will reduce the number of information fetched and displayed).
-Case-insensitive and ignored if --no-fold supplied.
+Case-insensitive and ignored if `--no-fold` is supplied.

 ## follow